mozilla-services/docs/source/howtos/run-sync.rst

 =============

 The various parts are using **Python 2.6** and **Virtualenv**.
-Make sure your system have them.
+Make sure your system has them.
 Or install them:

 - Python 2.6 downloads: http://python.org/download/releases/2.6.6
 - Virtualenv: http://pypi.python.org/pypi/virtualenv